cgoettel/bible/README.md

 - Ezion-Geber
 - gospel should not be capitalized
 - Heaven (xxxx: struggling with figuring out a hard and fast rule for this)
+- (the) high priest
 - Holy of Holies
 - Holy Place
-- Kadesh-Barne'a.
-But always differentiate when the text says "Kadesh" instead of "Kadesh-Barne'a".
+- Kadesh-Barne'a; but always differentiate when the text says "Kadesh" instead of "Kadesh-Barne'a".
 - Kiryat Arba
 - Law (when referring to the Mosaic Law)
 - Lord of Hosts